codenation-dev/squad-5-ad-data-science-1/README.md

 | Data Scientist       | Author                 | [`Wagner Ferreira da Silva`] |

 ## Usage
-> See how simple that is to use this service.
+See how simple that is to use this service.

-Clone this repository:
+1. Clone this repository:
 ```
 git clone https://github.com/codenation-dev/squad-5-ad-data-science-1.git
 ```

+2. Download market data from [Kaggle](https://www.kaggle.com/argonalyst/aceleradev-ds-final-project-2019) and place it inside `/workspace/data`

-Navigate to project folder:
+3. Navigate to project folder:
 ```
 cd final_project_squad5
 ```

-Install requirements.txt
+4. Install requirements.txt
 ```
 pip install -r requirements.txt
 ```

-Run using an example portfolio:
+5. Run using an example portfolio:
 ```
 python main.py run
 ```

-Or run using your own portfolio (See [specifications](./docs/portfolio_specification.md)):
+6. Or run using your own portfolio (See [specifications](./docs/portfolio_specification.md)):
 ```
 python main.py run --portfolio "csv_with_companies_ids.csv"
 ```